skvrnami/swd/README.md

 For replication:

+- open `swd.Rproj` file in RStudio/your preferred IDE
 - install `renv` package by `install.packages("renv")`
 - install all required packages using `renv::restore()`, the dependencies are declared in `renv.lock`
 - run the script `run.R` (which runs all the steps for data preparation declared in `_targets.R` script)